 Marcia was in the middle of sorting the day’s incoming mail when David, her boss (the company owner), popped into her office.
 Before he even spoke, Marcia thought, “Now what?”

 As usual, he was in a hurry.
 “Say,” he said.
 “I just got back from that conference in Vegas, right?
 Well, while I was there, I went to a very cool marketing class.
 The guy who was running it is offering a special, limited-time program – so I need to make a decision right away.
 I’d like to know how much we’ve already spent on marketing this year.
-He’s calling this afternoon, so can you pull that together for me while I’m at lunch?”
+He’s calling this afternoon, so can you pull that together for me while I’m at lunch?

-David’s company was a fairly small business, and Marcia was the multi-tasking Office Manager and sole bookkeeper.
-She groaned inside because she knew that she was going to have to disappoint him (again!), but she did her best to maintain a composed exterior.
+Bookkeeper cries Help due to bad Chart of AccountsDavid’s company was a fairly small business, and Marcia was the multi-tasking Office Manager and sole bookkeeper.
+She groaned inside because she knew she would have to disappoint him (again!).
+But she did her best to maintain a composed exterior.

 About Your QuickBooks Chart of Accounts…